Notice Me (Migos song)

-"Notice Me" is a song by American hip-hop group Migos featuring American rapper Post Malone.
+"Notice Me" is a song by the American hip-hop group Migos featuring American rapper Post Malone.
 It was released on January 26, 2018, as a track from the former's second studio album Culture II.
 The song was produced by FKi 1st.

 Critical reception

 In a review of Culture II, Alphonse Pierre of The Fader wrote, "On the FKI-produced 'Notice Me,' which features a seemingly leftover Post Malone chorus, Takeoff delivers one of Culture IIs strongest verses, as he patiently keeps pace with the drowsy beat before suddenly diving into the triplet flow that he's always been the best at employing ("Sippin a tea, packin the heat, niggas that lookin for me")."